Armenian armed forces violate ceasefire 27 times throughout the day

-Armenian armed forces, located in Chinari village of Berd region subjected to fire the positions of the Azerbaijan Army located in Asrik Jirdakhan, Aghbulag villages of Tovuz region.
+Armenian armed forces, located in Aygepar, Mosesgekh, Chinari villages of Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Alibeyli, Aghdam, Garalar villages of Tovuz region, in Goyali village and on nameless hills in Gadabay region.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Bash Garvand, Javahirli, Novruzlu villages of Aghdam region, Ashaghy Veysalli, Gobu Dilagharda, Horadiz villages of Fuzuli region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Fuzuli regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Taghibeyli, Bash Garvand, Novruzlu, Yusifjanly villages of Aghdam region, Ashaghy Veysalli village of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam and Khojavend regions.

 News DepartmentNews Author